davidmcclure/twitter-ext/README.md

 ## Build a development environment

-Though in the future it might make sense to abstract this out into a fully generic image for multiple projects, for now this assumes that you're working with a project-specific fork of this repository.
+Though in the future it might make sense to abstract this out into a fully generic template, for now this assumes that you're working with a project-specific fork of this repository.

 1. Download and install [Docker](https://www.docker.com/docker-mac).